vidyar/shippabledocs1/sources/config.rst

 build matrix
 ............

-This is by far the most powerful feature that Shippable has to offer.
+This is another powerful feature that Shippable has to offer.
 You can trigger multiple different test passes for a single code push.
-You might want to test agaisnt different versions of ruby, or different aspect ratio for your Selenium tests or best yet, just different jdk versions.
-You can so it all with our matirx build mechanism
+You might want to test agaisnt different versions of ruby, or different aspect ratios for your Selenium tests or best yet, just different jdk versions.
+You can do it all with Shippable's matrix build mechanism.

 .. code-block:: python